Martin8843/sql-pharmacy-project/README.md

   (*** The program should additionally inform the non-technical user about entering dates in the wrong order and returning information about the number of records)
 * The mechanism for generating the invoice number, which uniquely identifies it, in the format: ORDER_NR/MM/YYYY e.g. 1/01/2023
-* function that returns the names of reimbursed products and their availability statuses in order from the most expensive.
+* Function that returns the names of reimbursed products and their availability statuses in order from the most expensive.

 ### Features not implemented yet
 At the stage of my own analysis, I defined the need to introduce additional functionalities: